Analysis | Will Russian Bonds Default? There’s Debate About That

 5. What principles are at stake?

 Investors will want to be paid in the currencies they used to buy the securities, and they could argue that paying out in a different currency leaves them worse off.
 Issuers also have a responsibility to treat bondholders fairly and must follow the “pari passu” principle (Latin for “equal-footing”), meaning that they can’t treat holders of the same note differently.
 The confusion has creditors watching all payments with interest.
-Some holders of Gazprom PJSC notes received a principal payment in dollars on March 7, but it’s possible that the company’s payment process was too far along to be impacted by Putin’s recent directives.
+Some holders of Gazprom PJSC notes received a principal payment in dollars, and Rosneft PJSC repaid a $2 billion bond, but it’s possible that the companies’ payments were too far along to be impacted by Putin’s directives.

 6. What can investors do about it?